meteor/guide/content/tinytest.md

 > Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
 Stubs may also record information about calls, such as an email gateway stub that remembers the messages it 'sent', or maybe only how many messages it 'sent'.

-> Mocks [...]: objects pre-programmed with expectations which form a specification of the calls they are expected to receive.
+> Mocks [are] objects pre-programmed with expectations which form a specification of the calls they are expected to receive.

+For a comprehensive way of including spies, stubs, timeouts and other fun stuff, check out [practicalmeteor:munit](https://atmospherejs.com/practicalmeteor/munit) which wraps a host of useful functionality around Tinytest.

 ## Adding Tinytest to Your Package